 Ellen Page's initial audition was off-putting for director and producers because she had shaved her head for her previous film role, Mouth to Mouth (2005).
-At first, she was even mistaken for a boy!
-The effect of her haircut was countered upon doffing a wig, as she then gave a phenomenal reading.
+At first, she was even mistaken for a boy.
+The effect of her haircut was countered upon donning a wig, as she then gave a phenomenal reading.

 When they were filming the scene where Hayley implies that everything Jeff thinks he knows about her is a lie, producers asked if they could include a line where she states that she was actually 18 years old rather than 14.
 Ellen Page was adamantly against the suggestion because she thought it undermined the premise of the film.

 Patrick Wilson claims on the audio commentary that shots of Jeff's body hanging from the side of the house were filmed, but he likes the version in the film in which the fate of his character is ambiguously left off screen.

 The opening scenes at Nighthawks was shot last, with the set of Jeff's house transformed into a coffee shop.
 The very last scene they shot for the film was the bit where Hailey goes into the bathroom and changes into the T-shirt.

 Hayley wears a red hooded coat in the final scene.
 Ellen Page wore an identical coat in Juno (2007), which could be a reference to this film.
 Some also see the similarity in that there's a scene where Juno nearly hangs herself, just like Hayley tries to get Jeff to do in this film.